Ask the expert: Mammograms and self exams

 H.E.
 Guy Burman, MD, General Surgeon

 H.E.
 Guy Burman, MD, is medical director of the Breast Care Center at Cheshire Medical Center.
-A General Surgeon, he performs most breast surgeries at the Medical Center and is renown among patients for his thoughtful, compassionate care.
-We sat down with Dr. Burman to ask his medical advice on breast health, self-exams, and cancer screenings.
+A general surgeon, he performs most breast surgeries at Cheshire and is renown among patients for his thoughtful, compassionate care.
+We sat down with Dr. Burman to ask his medical advice on breast health, self-exams and cancer screenings.

 What should a patient look for when doing a self-exam?